EPL 100: Ranking of Premier League's Best Players After Matchday 31

 This section is largely populated by the Premier League's top six, and when only one of them play, it leads to a distinct lack of movement across the board.

-The only switch we have is Sadio Mane and Mesut Ozil is flipping.
-The Liverpool man played very well against Watford, playing a part in several goals, but in the wake of Mohamed Salah's four-goal, one-assist showing, he's understandably been somewhat overlooked in the praise stakes.
+The only switch we have is Sadio Mane and Mesut Ozil flipping.
+The Liverpool man played well against Watford, playing a part in several goals, but in the wake of Mohamed Salah's four-goal, one-assist showing, he's been somewhat overlooked in the praise stakes.

-It's a marker of just how good Kevin De Bruyne's been this season that Salah's four strikes, taking his Premier League tally to 28 for the campaign, isn't enough to supplant him at the top.
+It's a marker of just how good Kevin De Bruyne has been this season that Salah's four strikes, taking his Premier League tally to 28 for the campaign, aren't enough to supplant him at the top.

 Biggest rise: Sadio Mane (+1)